Last Updated on September 25, 2024 by Aaron Barriga

 What to Expect After Your Cataract Surgery?

-In order to fully appreciate the benefit of cataract surgery, it is often necessary to wait for your eyes and brain to adjust to your new lenses which may require one or two weeks.
+To fully appreciate the benefit of cataract surgery, it is often necessary to wait for your eyes and brain to adjust to your new lenses which may require one or two weeks.

 It is useful to know that you may experience:

-• A marked hypersensitivity to light and glare due to dilation of pupil may last for 2-3 days
+- A marked hypersensitivity to light and glare due to dilation of pupil may last for 2-3 days.

-• A clouded vision during the first hours is normal as the swollen cornea requires 48-72 hours for healing
+- A clouded vision during the first hours is normal as the swollen cornea requires 48-72 hours for healing.

-• Redness may appear in the white area of your eye
+- Redness may appear in the white area of your eye.

-• A slight annoyance, burning sensation may be present during the early hours
+- A slight annoyance, burning sensation may be present during the early hours.

-• A dry eye sensation may persist for three or four months post surgery
+- A dry eye sensation may persist for three or four months post surgery.

-• An occasional itch or the sensation of a foreign body in your eyes are a completely normal phenomena that will disappear within a few weeks or a month
+- An occasional itch or the sensation of a foreign body in your eyes are a completely normal phenomena that will disappear within a few weeks or a month.

-• Secondary cataracts are rare but may develop after weeks or years after surgery.
+- Secondary cataracts are rare but may develop after weeks or years after surgery.

-For best cataract surgery recovery, it is best to use a new pair of lenses or glasses.
+- For best cataract surgery recovery, it is best to use a new pair of lenses or glasses.

 What is the Cataract Surgery Recovery Time?